8 Common ACT Questions Answered

 Have you taken the ACT yet?
 Maybe you have a few questions about how to get your best score, or what to do with your score once you’ve gotten it.

-Have you taken the ACT yet?
-Maybe you have a few questions about how to get your best score, or what to do with your score once you’ve gotten it.
-We went to Len Silverman at Huntington Learning Center for answers!
+Also, ACT and SAT scores always help when it comes to applying for academic scholarships!
+We are here to answer a few common ACT questions about how to get your best score, or what to do with your score once you’ve gotten it.

 Most students take the ACT for the first time during their junior year.
 Students should give themselves enough time to take the test more than once before college application due dates.
 If you don’t get the score you want the first time, you need to have enough time to take the test again before applications are due.

 When registering for the ACT you may select four schools to receive your scores, free of charge.
 Unless it is a highly selective school, it is easier and cheaper to send your score before results are posted.
-After taking the test, it costs $12 per school to send your results.
+The college you are applying to (if they require test scores) will always take your highest score when determining acceptance or scholarship eligibility!
+Plus, after taking the test, it costs $16 per school to send your results.

 A general rule of thumb is to limit retakes of the ACT to no more than 5.
 ACT allows score choice, meaning students control what score they send and where they send it.
 Students list the schools they would like to receive the scores at each sitting of the ACT.

-Every school has a different admissions policy.
+Superscoring is when a college or university takes your best score from each individual section of the ACT (Reading, English, Math and Science) and averages them together to create a new composite score.
+This option allows you to present your best from each test!
+Every school has a different admissions policy regarding superscoring.
 Students need to do their research ahead of time to know which schools superscore for admissions and scholarships.

 Both!
 Never neglect one part of the test.
 Continuing to strengthen stronger subjects can help to boost scores and “carry” the weaker subjects, but weaker subjects are areas that should be strengthened so that they don’t hold your score back.
 Don’t overlook any part of the test when prepping.

 It’s never too soon to start!
-We prep our students by building and strengthening the academic skills that they need to improve test scores.
 As students improve their test scores, which will help to get them into college, they are also building the academic skills that help them stay in college and be successful.
-Students need to understand that they should not wait until the last minute.
+DON’T wait until the last minute.
 The ACT is like no test you have ever taken before, and it is not a test you can “cram” for.

 ACT offers many accommodations (see the FAQ section on the ACT website for details).
 Be aware, though, that accommodations are not guaranteed and may take a while to attain, so plan for plenty of time in your timeline to investigate and begin the process.